WJPrestwich/arup_conceptproject/README.md

 ## Setup

-Clone this repo, then run `docker-compose up --build` as root or as a user who can execute docker-compose commands.
+Clone this repo, then in the project's directory run `docker-compose up --build` as root or as a user who can execute docker-compose commands.

 Wait until all required components are fetched and the server is running before continuing.
 This all should happen automagically, with a docker repository containing a mongo database downloaded and populated with dummy data.